 What does "Full Cost" Mean?

 The Full Cost Project aims to shift the focus from overhead to outcomes and what good outcomes really cost.
 Simply put, the full cost includes all necessary costs for a nonprofit organization to deliver on mission and to be sustainable over the long term.
-Like any enterprise – including for-profit corporations – nonprofits and social enterprises must be able to cover the real cost of their programs and operations if they are to deliver excellent outcomes.
+Like any enterprise (think of for-profit corporations), nonprofits and social enterprises must be able to cover the whole cost of their programs and operations if they are to deliver excellent outcomes over time.
 Whether an organization is serving returning veterans, providing health and human services to the most needy, or building vibrant communities, the cost of delivering results includes not only direct programmatic expenses but also the capacity and capital needs of the organization.